BriRen2026/elephant-small-312/README.md

 # PROJECT PART 3 OBJECTIVE 1
 # Description:
 This feature will require at least 2 devices to work properly.
-This feature is an extension of Objective 3
 # Testing Procedure:
 1. Start your server using docker compose up
 2. Open a browser (Firefox or Chrome) and navigate to http://localhost:8080/